untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 Thus, we want to benchmark how easily we can implement the specific OAuth 2.0 for Zoom to the benchmark.

-## Reasons we want it
+# Reasons We Want It
-There are already ELT solutions to load Zoom's Webinar data, [such as Fivetran](https://fivetran.com/docs/connectors/applications/zoom) and [Airbyte](https://docs.airbyte.com/integrations/sources/zoom) and thus the point of this article is not to reinvent the wheel but to compare dlt's approach to REST API source development with the Airbyte Low-code CDK.
+The point of this article is to compare dlt's approach to REST API source development with the Airbyte Low-code CDK.

+Our gola is not to develope an ETL solution to load Zoom's meeting and webinar data because there are already implementations, [such as Fivetran](https://fivetran.com/docs/connectors/applications/zoom) and [Airbyte](https://docs.airbyte.com/integrations/sources/zoom).

-We use Zoom's API as a case study to evaluate how suitable this would be as a data platform component.
+We use Zoom's API as a case study to evaluate how suitable the dlt REST API Source toolkit would be as a data platform component to build and maintain a multitude of source connectors.

-## Challenges and Opportunities
+# Challenges and Opportunities
-The most prominent solution is Airbyte Low-Code ...
+The most prominent connector development toolkint is the Airbyte Low-Code CDK.
+Therefore, we take it as a standard and compare the recently released dlt REST API Source toolkit.

-### Strengths of Prior Work
+## Strengths of Prior Work
 Airbyte's low-code connector development kit looks promising because it lets us configure our custom source using a connector builder UI which produces a YAML configuration file.
 We love that the team at Airbyte developed a solution to accelerate the development of new REST API connectors and we celebrate their achievements.
 We have successfully used Airbyte with multiple clients and we have also seen that introducing the low-code CDK has enabled people with little data engineering experience to specify successfully running ETL connectors.